peterw-github/Regression_Housing/README.md

 This project was based off of the popular Ames housing price dataset, available on Kaggle, here: https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview

-*Note: data.csv is simply the dataset used, and data_desc.txt, just contains detailed descriptions, of each of the 81 features total, in the dataset*
+*Note: data.csv is simply the dataset used, and data_desc.txt, just contains detailed descriptions, of each of the 81 features total, in the dataset.*